Helpful Hints For Happy Dental Visits

 Here’s how you can help your child:

-- If your child is fearful of the noises during visits, you can bring headphones with music to calm them down.
+our child is fearful of the noises during visits, you can bring headphones with music to calm them down.

 - When talking to your child about appointments, associate dental care with positive feelings.
 Avoid saying things that make the dentist sound scary.